-- 7.53 Although the District has access to a high level of infrastructure via road and rail, enabling the high level of commuting, there is the growing problem of traffic congestion during peak periods. - 7.54 The District has areas of low density population where public transport is limited and residents are dependent on private transport arrangements.
-This has the potential to reduce access to employment in some of the less accessible areas of the district. - 7.55 The Council has developed a transport plan and is currently in the process of developing a Community Transport Strategy to support those with limited access. - 7.56 There is growth in commuting by rail from the area with some limited potential to develop the capacity of existing rail stations (Great Eastern Railway). - 7.57 The future of London Southend Airport in the District is of concern to the authority as many local firms, including high value manufacturing companies, rely on the airport for their business.
-The future of the airport is currently subject to it meeting the requirements of its Civil Aviation Authority licence. - 7.58 The Council has a role in the development of sites within the district to ensure they maximise employment potential and use of local skills.
-There are a number of sites with the potential for development for business use, such as at Cherry Orchard Link, and Purdeys Industrial Estate.
+- 7.35 Although the District has access to a high level of infrastructure via road and rail, enabling the high level of commuting, there is the growing problem of traffic congestion during peak periods. - 7.36 The District has areas of low density population where public transport is limited and residents are dependent on private transport arrangements.
+This has the potential to reduce access to employment in some of the less accessible areas of the District. - 7.37 The Council in association with Essex County Council Highways Authority has developed a Local Transport Plan.
+In addition, with the County Council and RAVS, we are launching a Community Transport scheme in September 2003 to support those with limited access.
+We are also working with Partners and Thames Gateway South Essex on numerous infrastructure studies e.g. The London to Southend Traffic Study (LOTS). - 7.38 There is growth in commuting by rail from the area with some limited potential to develop the capacity of existing rail stations (Great Eastern Railway). - 7.39 The future of London Southend Airport in the District is of concern to the authority as many local firms, including high value manufacturing companies, rely on the airport for their business.
+The future of the airport is dependent on meeting the requirements of its Civil Aviation Authority licence.
+In the Council's emerging Local Plan (see policy TP12) there is support for the London Southend Airport as a regional air transport and aircraft maintenance facility.

-- 7.59 Research undertaken in 1999 on behalf of the Council found that there was a need for smaller business units in the area, reflecting the nature of the business profile in the district.
-The Federation of Small Businesses has supported this view. - 7.60 The quality of building development and design locally is important in maintaining the image of the area.
+- 7.40 The Council has a role in the development of sites within the District to ensure they maximise employment potential and use of local skills.
+There are a number of sites with the potential for development for further business use, such as at Cherry Orchard Link, and Purdeys Industrial Estate. - 7.41 Research undertaken in 1999 on behalf of the Council found that there was a need for smaller business units in the area, reflecting the nature of the business profile in the District.
+The Federation of Small Businesses has supported this view. - 7.42 The quality of building development and design locally is important in maintaining the image of the area.
 The Council is keen to ensure that development is in keeping with the local environment, is of good design, and reflects the changing demands of businesses.
-This is a difficult balance to achieve, but the quality of the applications for the annual design awards, sponsored by the Council, show that this balance can be achieved. - 7.61 Through the planning division, the Council will work with developers to bring new sites into economic use, and encourage the development of smaller industrial units in the area.
-The Council will also work with EEDA to gain support any potential investment. - 7.62 The development of Broadband infrastructure in the economy is potentially an opportunity and a threat to the area.
-It is not clear at the moment the likely extent of broadband availability in the district.
-Working with ECC, EEP and TGSE the Council will promote the development of Broadband throughout the area to ensure the district is not disadvantaged.
+This is a difficult balance to achieve, but the quality of the applications for the annual design awards, sponsored by the Council, show that this balance can be achieved. - 7.43 Through the planning division, the Council will work with developers to bring new sites into economic use, and encourage the development of smaller industrial units in the area.
+The Council will also work with EEDA to gain support any potential investment.

+7.44 The development of Broadband infrastructure in the economy is potentially an opportunity and a threat to the area.
+It is not clear at the moment the likely extent of broadband availability in the District.
+The Council will help promote the development of Broadband throughout the area to ensure the District is not disadvantaged.
 Any lack of Broadband in rural areas may preclude the development of some high tech rural businesses, which otherwise might be attracted to the area.
 All commercial and industrial sites have been put forward for Broadband by the Council through Thames Gateway South Essex for consideration by BT.